Programs envisioned for the Mission Center

 What follows is a summary list of potential ideas that emerged after the initial 2019 St. Ignatius discernment process and subsequent talks with Loyola, its departments and the Jesuit community.
 What the mission center would actually do would depend on community and volunteer priorities, whether there is a physical location for the mission center (e.g., the St. Ignatius campus or another place) and funding.
 We will work to prioritize the aims and programs of the mission center, see what the Catholic community is most interested in pursuing and begin to work with those outside the local Catholic community who would be interested particularly in the mission’s corporal works.

 The possible programs are of two primary types, focusing broadly on spiritual works on the one hand and corporal works on the other.
-When members of St. Ignatius were surveyed during the 2019 discernment process, the top priority for programs among Spanish-speaking parishioners was youth programming of various types that could include events in the gym and auditorium.
+When members of St. Ignatius were surveyed during the 2019 discernment process, the top priority for programs among Spanish-speaking parishioners was youth programming of various types that could include events in the gym and auditorium; the Ignatian Mission Center currently does not have a plan or the resources to purchase or manage the former St. Ignatius school buildings.
 In the Renew My Church process, the continued operation of the food pantry was often mentioned as a goal.

 Corporal Works

 1. Affiliated Ministries: The rectory adjacent to the church building could be made available for Jesuit-related programs (e.g. Ignatian Volunteer Corps, Ignatian Spirituality Project), parish-related ministries and/or other compatible non-profit organizations.
-Among the groups most interested in using the residence portion of the rectory is a transitional housing program for Spanish-speaking women who are victims of domestic violence, House of Peace.
+We are working with our architects to renovate the residential part of the rectory as a transitional housing program for Spanish-speaking women who are victims of domestic violence, modelled on an existing program, House of Peace.
 House of Peace is a 20-year-old program based in Waukegan; there is no similar program on the North Side for Spanish-speaking families.

-2. Community Counseling and Immigrant/Refugee Services including Loyola Community & Family Services (LCFS), The Center for Immigrant and Refugee Accompaniment (CIRA) and the Empowering Counseling Program.
+2. Community Counseling and Immigrant/Refugee Services including Loyola Community & Family Services (LCFS) and other counseling programs.

-4. Other Potential Loyola Programming: School of Law Legal Clinic, Quinlan School of Business Social Entrepreneurship programming, English as a Second Language education, and School of Communication Advocacy and Social Change programming.
-Through Loyola’s School of Social Work, Catholic Charities has expressed interest in co-locating programming at the Mission.
+3. Other Potential Loyola Programming: School of Law Legal Clinic, Quinlan School of Business Social Entrepreneurship programming, English as a Second Language education, and School of Communication Advocacy and Social Change programming.

 Spiritual works